ST10479817/ST10479817-WEDE5020-POE/housing_repairs/README.md

 ### 9e Content Research and Sourcing
 I have added more information with extra research.
 I have added more detail and changed the font in red on page 14.
 ### 9f ReadMe needs to be improved
+I have added more infomation from Part 1 and fixed the images.
+I have also added Part 2 into the ReadMe.

 ## Part 2

 ### 2. CSS Styling for Desktop Solution

-#### 2.1 Creating an Stylesheet
+#### 2.1 Creating a Stylesheet
-I have created an CSS file "style.css" that is linked to each page.
+I have created a CSS file "style.css" that is linked to each page.
 By using consistent naming convention in the stylesheet makes all pages look consistent and joined with the same theme.

 #### 2.2 Establishing a Base Style